 - First Team Compatibility Assessment hosted at the ABT base

-- ABT members and directors attended the Bible Translation Conference for the first time
+- ABT representatives attended the Bible Translation Conference for the first time

 - Colombia exploration stepped up and carried into the Amazon jungles